harsh00728/MenuBar_Effect/README.md

 #
-Its a small project for show-casing the menuBar_Effect. it was created using pure HTML & CSS.
+It is a small project for show-casing the menuBar_Effect.
+It was created using pure HTML & CSS.